 QUALITY DECLARATION - SUMMARY

-The statistics presented in this release are compiled from the 2012-13 Business Characteristics Survey.
-The Business Characteristics Survey provides population/cross sectional estimates for a range of business characteristics topics and themes (e.g. use of information technology and innovation).
-The survey also provides characteristics data for the Business Longitudinal Database (BLD).
-The Business Characteristics Survey is conducted under the authority of the Census and Statistics Act 1905.
+The statistics presented in this release are compiled from the 2016-17 Business Characteristics Survey (BCS).
+The BCS provides population/cross sectional estimates for a range of business characteristics topics and themes (e.g. use of information technology and innovation).
+The survey also provides characteristics data for the Business Characteristics Longitudinal Statistics (BCLS).
+The BCS is conducted under the authority of the Census and Statistics Act 1905.

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

 The Integrated Business Characteristics Strategy (IBCS) is the strategy for bringing together the collection of business characteristics statistics.
-The Business Characteristics Survey (BCS) is the survey instrument for the IBCS.
+The BCS is the survey instrument for the IBCS.

-The data collected by the BCS supports the BLD and are used to build a statistical longitudinal database for public and private sector analysts.
+The data collected by the BCS supports the BCLS and are used to build a statistical longitudinal database for public and private sector analysts.
 It aims to provide users with business characteristics data augmented with financial data from administrative sources and other existing ABS surveys.
-Access to the BLD is through a Confidentialised Unit Record File (CURF).
+Access to the BCLS is through a Confidentialised Unit Record File (CURF).

-The reference period for most of the characteristics items included in the 2012-13 Business Characteristics Survey is during the year ended 30 June 2013 or as at 30 June 2013.
-Financial data relates to the most recent financial year ended on or before 30 September 2013.
+The reference period for most of the characteristics items included in the 2016-17 BCS is during the year ended 30 June 2017 or as at 30 June 2017.
+Financial data relates to the most recent financial year ended on or before 30 September 2017.

-The 2012-13 Business Characteristics Survey forms were mailed to businesses from late October through to early November 2013.
+The 2016-17 BCS forms were despatched to businesses from early October 2017.
 Key indicators related to use of IT and innovation in Australian business are published within 12 months of the end of the reference period.
-Subsequent, and more detailed, releases are published in the 2-3 months after the first release.
+Subsequent, and more detailed, releases are published in the 2 months after the first release.

 The ABS aims to produce high quality data from its industry collections, while minimising the reporting burden on businesses.
 To achieve this, extensive effort is put into survey and questionnaire design, collection procedures and processing.